kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 What I would like to ask is this: why isn't France's economy even bigger?
 Their ideas inspired much of the governance we see operating in the largest nations today.
 Why couldn't they convert these ideas into greater economic power for their own nation?

-### Germany vs France
+## Germany vs France

 Now, I understand that I have given a grossly over-simplified history.
-But that's the point - don't get stuck in the weeds just yet.
+But that's the point - don't get stuck in the weeds.
 Bear with me while I build my case.

 I listened recently to a [podcast with Dave Goggins](https://www.youtube.com/watch?v=BvWB7B8tXK8), a retired US Navy SEAL.

 At the age of 24 Goggins saw a TV show about the infamous [Hell Week](https://www.thebalancecareers.com/seal-training-hell-week-3356097) and decided that he wanted to join the Navy SEALs.
 The problem was that he was in the depths of depression, caused by a childhood full of poverty and physical abuse.
 To make things worse, he was 48kg (106 pounds) over the required weight and he had only 3 months to lose it.

 While it sounds impossible, Goggins lost the weight and participated in Hell Week three times to eventually become a Navy SEAL.

-To do this, he literally created a new identity for himself.
+His explaination of how he managed this?
+He literally created a new identity for himself.

 He was no longer *"David Goggins"*, he was just *"Goggins"*.
-His new identity, *Goggins*, "invented this thing called the accountability mirror. … I would look in the mirror and call myself out: 'I’m afraid of this.
+His new identity, *Goggins*, "invented this thing called the accountability mirror.
+I would look in the mirror and call myself out: 'I’m afraid of this.
 I’m afraid of that.'".
 Despite his tortured past, which gave him every justification for quitting, *Goggins* didn't allow it.

 Goggins is now retired from the SEALs.
-But his achievements haven't stopped.
+But he hasn't slowed down with his achievements.
 At the age of 45 he is an ultra-distance athlete and former world record holder for the most pull-ups done in 24 hours.
 He's an author, and motivational speaker.

 This is the most impressive thing about Goggins.
 He's working as hard at 45 as he did at 24.
 He still "lives each day as if he hasn’t accomplished anything yet."
-It sounds completely unhealthy, but it does have one side-effect: growth.
+It sounds completely unhealthy, but it does have a pertinent side-effect: growth.

 Germany is like Goggins.
 Through whatever mix of shame and destroyed-identity, they managed to leave their war-torn history behind and transform their frail economy.

 France is not like Goggins.
-They achieved something any nation would be proud of and now every new political decision is debated endlessly in the context of their historical identity.
+They achieved something any nation would be proud of.
+But now every political decision is debated endlessly in the context of their historical identity.

-France went through Hell Week and they look back, complacent in their accomplishments.
-Germany went through Hell Week and they look back, still with something to prove.

 And so we have the basis of **The Identity Theory**.
 A nation's ability to grow is in direct proportion to its ability to leave its past behind.
 It's the story of many rapidly growing nations.
 China leaving their Maoist history behind.
 The Soviet Union built from multiple national Soviet republics to form a single state.
 The USA throwing off their colonial roots.

-### USA
+## USA

 The USA is like Goggins at 24.